ddragana/drafts/draft-damjanovic-websockets-https-rr.md

 --- abstract

-This specification introduces a mechanism to advertise the support for WebSockets over different HTTP versions using HTTPS resource records {{HTTPSRR}}.
+This specification introduces a mechanism to advertise the support for WebSockets over different HTTP versions using HTTPS resource records.
 This mechanism allows clients to avoid delays in establishing WebSocket connections using HTTP-based advertisement for WebSocket support.